polijaimesb/2025_CommunityLevelFactors_BuprenorphineTreatment/README.md

 # Community-Level Factors Influencing the Duration of Buprenorphine Treatment in Individuals with Opioid Use Disorder

-This repository contains three R markdown scripts to process, clean, and analyze claims data of patients treated with buprenorphine for opioid use disorder (OUD), focusing on understanding treatment duration and its predictors using real-world data.
+This repository contains four R markdown scripts to process, clean, and analyze claims data of patients treated with buprenorphine for opioid use disorder (OUD), focusing on understanding treatment duration and its predictors using real-world data.

 ## Prerequisites
 The following R packages are required to run the scripts: